Top of the page

 Surgery may be done in different ways.
 Pericardial window is one type of surgery.
 Your doctor will tell you more about your surgery and what to expect.

-You will get anesthesia so that during surgery you will be asleep and not feel pain.
+You may be asleep for the surgery, or you may get medicine that will help you relax and not feel pain.
 Your doctor will make a cut (incision) in your chest.
 It may be below your breastbone or between two ribs.
 Your doctor may need to make more than one cut.

 Then your doctor will make a cut in the sac that surrounds your heart.
 A tube (catheter) may be used to drain fluid from the sac.
 Some fluid or a small piece of the sac may be saved and sent to a lab for tests.